How Do Chickens Communicate With Each Other?

 CLUCKING

-Clucking is one of the most common chicken noises.
+Clucking is one of the most common chicken noises you’ll hear in your chicken coop.
 Hens and roosters both cluck—or chuck, as some people describe it.
 It’s a conversational sound that chickens make among themselves.
 Hens will also cluck to their chicks to call them over when they find something interesting to eat or play with.

 CACKLING

-This is a loud calling noise that hens make after laying eggs.
-Other hens sometimes join in the call, which might last for a few minutes.
-Some chicken-keepers say the cackle is a yell of relief after laying the eggs, while others believe it to be a shout of pride.
+This is a loud sound that hens make after laying eggs.
+Sometimes, mother hens communicate by joining in the call, which might last a few minutes.
+Some chicken keepers say the cackle is a yell of relief after laying the eggs, while others believe it to be a shout of pride.

 GROWLING